Why Use Distilled Water?

 Distilled Water for Coffee, Tea, and other Drinks

 The flavors of all of your favorite coffees and teas will come to life using clean pure distilled water.
 Not only will you be protecting yourself from bacteria, viruses or other unknown contaminants, your drinks will taste better than ever.
+Not to mention that tap water that is chlorinated has a big impact on the taste of drinks.
 The richness of coffee will shine through and all of the intended flavors and subtle notes of your tea collection will delight your senses.
 This is also true of lemonade or reconstituting juices.
 Be prepared to have a lot more friends over for tea and coffee once they taste the distilled difference.
 You will also save money on the amount of coffee grounds or tea leaves you need to use.

 Distilled Water for Ice Cubes